Runixe786/GiveawayBot/README.md

 ## Usage

-1. Configure varfile.py
+1. Configure varfile.py with values as asked inside the file.
 2. Run the script: `python main.py`
 3. Add the bot to the groupchat of the channel and the channel and give it messaging permissions
-4. Use `/settime 6` to set giveaway time to 6 hours but you can configure it with any number you want
+4. Use `/settime 24` to set giveaway time to 24 hours but you can configure it with any number you want
 5. Send the bot a giveaway post
 6. Send the bot giveaways codes (one code per line)